hariszaf/gsoc2020/medium_again.md

   chunk_output_type: console
 ---

-## Support lower dimensional polytopes in volesti and use existing methods to sample from them.
+# Import the e.coli dataset from bigg and create a matrix in R

-Here are the libraries needed
+### Here are the libraries needed